 While it might sound obvious, our research found that 71% of the low-scoring blog posts don’t include the target keyword in their title.

 But, also keep your title engaging, and make people want to invest their time in reading the piece.
 Ask yourself: how would your reader benefit from reading the piece?
 Next, make sure to reflect it in the headline!
+Try using a formula for high conversions in headline copywriting to really grab your reader’s attention.

 Crafting headlines might also require some creativity and determination.
 When writing, do a lot of brainstorming.
 Don’t settle for the first option you came up with: challenge yourself to list five, six or even more headlines and decide on the best one.